Websoft9Archive/ansible-ghost/docs/solution-backup.md

 ```
 The general steps to make a manual backup are as follows:

-1. Compress and download the entire */data/wwwroot* directory by SFTP.
+1. compress and download the entire directory */data/wwwroot/ghost* by SFTP;

-2. Log in the Ghost backend to export database.
+2. log in the Ghost backend to export database;
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-exportalldatas-websoft9.png)

-3. Export database by phpMyAdmin.
+3. export database by phpMyAdmin;
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/phpmyadmin/phpmyadmin-export-websoft9.png)

-4. Put application file and database file in the same folder, and name it according to the date.
+4. put application file and database file in the same folder, and name it according to the date;

-5. Complete a backup.
+5. complete a backup.